 - They employ 14.7 million people

 - Restaurant workforce accounts 10% of US workforce

 - Roughly 200 million customers visit a restaurant every year

 - 9 out of 10 managers start at entry-level jobs at a restaurant

 The crux is that the restaurant industry is growing exponentially.
-Anyone aspiring to be a manager whether of a food chain or bar needs to toil for years.
+Anyone aspiring to be a manager whether a food chain or bar needs to toil for years.

 Most employers prefer to hire from within.
 Even professionals with the required qualifications struggle to grasp an opportunity.

 There is a zero to slim chance to get placed after college and internships.

 First, you need relevant experience and after that a resume that represents that experience the best.

 Since the competition is brutal and the hiring process is mostly internal, a restaurant manager resume is a key to make a respectable career.

 How to Write a Restaurant Manager Resume?

 Choose a Suitable Restaurant Manager Resume Format

 There are three types of resume format for restaurant managers:

 Reverse Chronological Order Format

 Under reverse chronological format resume, you start with your current or latest work experience proceeded by the past work experiences.

 Functional Format Resume

 This type of restaurant manager resume format focuses on skills rather than on work experience.
-Generally, the candidates who have gaps in employment opt for functional format resume.
+Generally, the candidates who have gaps in employment opt for a functional format resume.

 Under this type of format, you can segregate the skills you gained working for different organizations and list the projects under each skill.

 As the name suggests, this type of resume is a combination of reverse chronological and functional format resume.
 It comprises of two pages, the first page entails the functional format.
 The second page of the resume consists of reverse-chronological professional experience.